Fra\"iss\'e limits of C*-algebras: Fra iss e limits of C*-algebras

 A $\mc{K}$-structure $M$ is a \defined{Fra\"iss\'e limit} of the Fra\"iss\'e class $\mc{K}$ if: \begin{enumerate} \item{ $M$ is \defined{$\mc{K}$-universal}: For every $A \in \mc{K}$ there is an embedding of $A$ into $M$, } \item{ $M$ is \defined{approximately $\mc{K}$-homogeneous}: for all $A, B \subseteq M$ such that $A \cong B$, $A, B \in \mc{K}$ and for every $\epsilon > 0$ there is an automorphism $\sigma$ of $M$ such that if $\bar a$ and $\bar b$ are the generators of $A$ and $B$ then $d(\bar a,\sigma(\bar b)) < \epsilon$. } \end{enumerate} \end{defn}

 \begin{rmk} The classes that we are considering are \emph{incomplete} in the sense of \cite[Definition 2.12]{BenYaacov2013}.
 The completions of our classes will include their Fra\"iss\'e limits.
 The classes we consider also fail to be \emph{hereditary}, that is, we will have classes $\mc{K}$, and members $A \in \mc{K}$ with finitely generated substructures $B \subseteq A$ and $B \not\in \mc{K}$.
 As a consequence, we do not have the usual correspondence between Fra\"iss\'e classes and ages of homogeneous structures.
-Nevertheless, our definitions do allow us to construct limits of Fra\"iss\'e classes, and hence obtain interesting information about the limit objects.
-The failure of our classes to be hereditary explains why we must say ``approximately $\mc{K}$-homogeneous" instead of ``approximately homogeneous" in Theorem \ref{thm:FraisseClassEquivalence} below. \end{rmk}
+Nevertheless, our definitions do allow us to construct limits of Fra\"iss\'e classes, and hence obtain interesting information about the limit objects. \end{rmk}

 \begin{thm} Every Fra\"iss\'e class has a Fra\"iss\'e limit which is unique up to isomorphism. \end{thm}